Go Back

 Notes

-This recipe uses a simple 1:1 ratio of juice to sugar.
-You can reduce sugar to 3 cups for a thinner, less sweet syrup.
+Ratio: This recipe uses a simple 1:1 ratio of juice to sugar, about 4 cups of peach juice to 4 cups of sugar.
+The sugar is for flavor and consistency, not preservation, so you can reduce it to 3 cups for a thinner, less sweet syrup without affecting canning safety.

 Nutrition